zooxo/aos/README.md

 * **[Fatnh]** Calculate ATANH(X) +)
 This function calculates the inverse hyperbolic tangent function of the first floatstack register.
 * **[Fbatt]** Push the value of battery voltage to floatstack
-Measures the supply voltage and pushes the value to the floatstack.
-Values between 2.4V (0%) and 4.3V (100%) correspond to the battery level.
+This function measures the supply voltage and pushes the value to the floatstack.
+It seems that a standard Arduboy is full charged if the voltage exceeds 4.3 V if plugged and 4.2 V if unplugged.
+The battery seems to be empty with a voltage below 3.1 V. These values may differ with different hardware or battery condition.
+See also the section "Energy Saving".
 * **[Fce]** Clear last entry
 Deletes last entry or keypress of entered float number.
 * **[Fchs]** Change sign of X